 - 3.4 Acquisition can take place notwithstanding that the land is not immediately required for that purpose. - 3.5 Further power is conferred upon an authority by the Localism Act 2011 (the 2011 Act).
-Section 1 of this Act introduced a new General Power of Competence which gave local authorities the power to do anything that individuals generally of full legal capacity may do.
+Section 1 of this Act introduced a new General Power of Competence which gave local authorities the power to conduct business transactions in a manner identical to private individuals acting within the law.
 This Act is widely drawn and includes reference to commercial activities which do not necessarily have to benefit the local authority's area.
 However, this power is subject to a requirement that any actions being carried out for a "commercial purpose" must be done "through a company", (i.e., a company within the meaning of s.1 (1) Companies Act 2006). - 3.6 The approach of the County Council to date has been to rely on the powers set out in the 2003 Act.
 At present, this has not required the setting up of a company for its property and non-property investment activities.
 However, it could be necessary in the future, if the Council wishes to expand and diversify the scope of its investments.
-Such arrangements are not detailed in this Strategy at this stage. - 3.7 The Strategy should be read in conjunction with the Capital Strategy, Treasury Management Strategy and Annual Investment Strategy and taken together take into account the statutory guidance issued by the Secretary of State under the Local Government Act 2003.
+Such arrangements are not detailed in this Strategy at this stage. - 3.7 The Strategy should be read in conjunction with the Capital Strategy, Treasury Management Strategy, the CIPFA Prudential Code and Annual Investment Strategy and taken together take into account the statutory guidance issued by the Secretary of State under the Local Government Act 2003.